gibachan/swift-syntax/Sources/SwiftSyntax/Documentation.docc/Contributing/ChangingSwiftSyntax.md

 All nodes are at least of the `Syntax` kind, though some nodes may have a more specific kind like `Stmt` for statements or `Expr` for expressions.
-The SwiftSyntax library expands these kinds into protocol conformances and allows for casting strongly typed syntax nodes among these categories for easier processing.
+The SwiftSyntax library expands these kinds into protocol conformance and allows for casting strongly typed syntax nodes among these categories for easier processing.

 The node for a source file is reproduced below: